eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

   - [traci._busstop](https://sumo.dlr.de/pydoc/traci._busstop.html)

 # Public Transport Tutorial
-At the beginning of the simulation buses and trams are getting dispatched to cater to their designated routes.
+At the beginning of the simulation, buses and trams are being dispatched to cater to their designated routes.
-Simultaneously people are created.
+Simultaneously, people are created.
 Each person hurries to their favourite bus stop and waits for their bus or tram.
-They're getting picked up and brought to the target bus stop.
+They then are picked up and brought to their target bus stops.

 Running the simulation:
 ```